forumone/component-based-theming/README.md

     node -v
     npm -v

-### Grunt
+**Grunt**
 [Grunt](https://gruntjs.com/) is a JavaScript task runner that allows us to perform repetitive tasks like minification, compilation, unit testing, linting and more.
 We use `Grunt` to compile Sass, Pattern Lab and watch for file changes during development.

 We can use `npm` to globally install `grunt` by using the following command in the terminal window:

     npm install -g grunt-cli

-### Git
+**Git**
 [Git](https://git-scm.com/) is probably the most popular open source software available to manage source code.
 Git allows us to distribute code to ourselves or other developers and provides a robust mechanism for tracking changes, creating branches, and staging changes to software, or in our case, web projects.

 We can install `Git` by following the directions on the [download](https://git-scm.com/downloads) page and using on the installers for our current operating system.

+> **Windows** users: select the option to enable symlinks during installation of Git.

 We can validate that `Git` is installed properly by running the following command in the terminal window: